yuxuanzhuang/batter/docs/tutorial/abfe_tutorial.rst

 embedded protein-membrane system (if applicable) + ligand(s) (3D coordinates) overlaid to the protein binding site.
 The main steps are:

-#. **system staging and loading** – An execution folder will be created under ``<run.output_folder>/executions/``
+#. **system staging and loading** – An execution folder is created under
-   to hold all intermediate files, logs, and results.
-If a run ID is not provided, a timestamp-based unique ID is generated.
-If the same run ID already exists, the execution is resumed from the last successful step.
+   ``<run.output_folder>/executions/`` for working files and logs; portable FE records are written separately under ``<run.output_folder>/results/``.
+With ``run_id: auto``, BATTER reuses the most recent compatible execution or creates a timestamped ID when no compatible execution exists.
+An explicit existing run ID resumes from the last successful step.
 #. **Ligand parameterisation** – supports both GAFF/GAFF2 and OpenFF force fields with
    options to choose charges (AM1-BCC by default)
 #. **Equilibration system preparation** – builds solvated/membrane-embedded
    systems with the ligand in the binding site.
-#. **Equilibration** – Steps to run before FE production run.
-During this phase,
+#. **Equilibration** – Run the generated pre-production equilibration protocol,
-   the ligand and protein are not restrained (unless explicitly configured).
+   including its staged positional and anchor restraints.
    If the ligand unbinds from the binding site during equilibration, the run is marked as unbound and skipped during FE production.
 #. **Equilibrium analysis** - Find a representative frame from the equilibrated trajectory